jacobobryant/site/public/post/2020/validation/index.md

 I mentioned [last week](/blog/2020-01-13/) that I had an epiphany about my being-a-startup-founder strategy.
 I can sort-of capture the essence of it in one sentence: I've started using "personal newsletter subscribers" as my primary metric.
 (If you got here by clicking a link in an email, thanks for helping out).

 This will be my main metric until I get my startup from the figuring-it-out stage to the growth stage.
 I've set a goal to grow the newsletter by 7% each week.
 My plan is to spend Monday mornings writing about the work I did or thoughts I had the previous week.
-So ideally I'm not shifting too much time away from working on the startup; I'm just taking advantage of that work to grow my subscribers.
+So ideally I'm not shifting too much time away from working on the startup; I'm just taking advantage of that work to provide good content and grow my subscribers.

-And...
-I'm not necessarily thinking of my startup as a startup anymore.
-Rather, it's a project which I care deeply about and have decided is worth spending a few months on.
-After those few months are over, we'll see what happens.

 **Why?**